fluidecho/kurunt/README.md

 ## Kurunt

 Kurunt is a distributed message processing framework for real-time data.

 Is easy to get started no coding required.

+## Features

+- Real-time message streaming system.
 - Implemented 100% Javascript for Node.js.
-- Scalable across cpus and machines from a single core to the cloud.
+- Scalable across machines or can run on a single cpu, from BeagleBone to the cloud.
+- Fault taulerant, can setup with no single point of failure.
+- Uses zeromq like message patterns for processing.
+- No coding required, has a web admin.
+- Is a framework, can build your own inputs, workers, stores.
+- Supports any type of data, json, ascii, binary, etc.

 ### Installation